1. Purpose of the Board Charter

 The Board has primary responsibility to shareholders for the welfare of the Company.
 The Board is responsible for guiding and monitoring the business and the affairs of the Company.
 The Company recognises the importance of the Board in providing a sound base for good corporate governance in the operations of the Company.

 This Board Charter incorporates the Principles and Practices of the Malaysian Code on Corporate Governance (“MCCG”), as considered appropriate, Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“MMLR”) on corporate governance, certain aspects of the Company’s Constitution and relevant portions of the Companies Act 2016 insofar as the duties and responsibilities of Directors are concerned.
-This Board Charter is established to promote high standards of corporate governance and is designed to provide guidance and clarity for Directors and management with regard to the role of the Board and its committees.
+This Board Charter is established to promote high standards of corporate governance and is designed to provide guidance and clarity for Directors and management regarding the role of the Board and its committees.
 This Board Charter does not overrule or pre-empt the statutory requirements and other relevant statutes.
 This Board Charter shall form an integral part of each Director’s duties and responsibilities.

 2. Composition of the Board